chatshipper/chipchat/README.md

 ## Documentation

-See the [ChatShipper Developer Hub](https://developers.chatshipper.com/) for full platform documentation.
+See the [Web1on1 Developer Hub](https://developers.web1on1.chat/) for full platform documentation.